okebai/Scoop/README.md

 2. _A piece of news published by a newspaper or broadcast by a television or radio station in advance of its rivals._

 ## What is it?
-Scoop is a tool for monitoring and relaying various server properties and funneling that data back to a centralized dashboard accessible from the web.
+Scoop is a tool for monitoring various machine properties and funneling that data back to a centralized dashboard for display.
+It currently only runs on Windows machines.

-## How does it work?
-There are 2 main components; the **server** and the **web client**.
+The project is divided into two logical parts; **server** and **client**.

-### Server
+## Server
-A copy of the server is deployed in each environment that you wish to monitor.
-It contains a bunch of different automated _Tasks_ which constantly monitor different parts of the environment.
+A copy of the server is installed in each environment that you wish to monitor.

-Also included in the server component is a SignalR host, which is responsible for relaying the data collected from the different _Tasks_ to any connected clients.

-### Web client
-The Web clients main responsibility is assisting visitor with connecting to any servers and presenting the data sent by the servers.

-The Web client is built upon MVC.
+The server is composed of a few things:
+#### SignalR Host
+SignalR provides the means for allowing real-ime two-way communication between the server and any connected clients.

+By default, it runs a self-hosted HTTP server listening on port 60080.

+#### Background Tasks
+The server collects data via a set of _Tasks_ that runs in the background on the server.
+These background tasks run on a schedule specific to each task and reports data back to the clients via SignalR.

+## Client
+The data gathered by the server is just that, data.
+To be able to make use of it, we need to process it and display it in some way.

+This is what the client does.

+The client is in essence a web client backed by MVC, but acts mostly like a singe page application.
+For now it's main duties are connection handling and data display.

-## Setup
+## Installation

+#### Server
+Download the latest release and install it on a windows machine you wish to monitor.
+Doing this will result in the following:

+- A service named "Scoop Service" will be installed.
+This service controls wether the server is running or not.
+It is set to autostart and is started as soon as the installation completes.

+- Port 60080 is opened in Windows Firewall.
+This is the only port the service communicates through.

+The server will also try to update itself automatically if a new release is detected.

+#### Client
-_Coming soon._
+_Coming soon_

 ## Why?
 This project aims to satisfy 2 things: